- strategic use of discovery and dispositive motions

 Weil represented Forest Laboratories, LLC and Forest Pharmaceuticals, Inc. (together, Forest), in a massive putative gender class and collective action brought on behalf of eleven former sales representatives, Barrett, et al. v.
 Forest Laboratories, Inc., et al. Forest, now known as Allergan and a subsidiary of Actavis plc, is a global pharmaceutical company.
 Plaintiffs are represented by leading class counsel, Sanford Heisler Kimpel, which has had prior success in bringing class claims of gender discrimination against pharmaceutical companies, including a $250 million gender discrimination verdict several years ago against pharmaceutical giant, Novartis.
 After having successfully narrowed the scope of the case through a motion to dismiss and/or strike, which resulted in the dismissal of several individual claims and a significant narrowing of the putative Title VII class period (a rare achievement at the pleadings stage), Weil scored another significant victory in July 2015 when Judge Abrams denied Plaintiffs’ motion for equitable tolling of the statute of limitations for potential collective action members’ claims under the Equal Pay Act (EPA).
 The full denial of this motion significantly limited the size of the putative EPA collective as well as the potential damages arising from the EPA collective action claim.
 Weil also successfully battled Plaintiffs in various discovery disputes, including Plaintiffs’ motion seeking to compel Forest to produce the names of the putative class members, which the court denied in its entirety.
 This litigation matter is a bellwether case due to, among other reasons, the more nuanced gender claims it alleges including family responsibility discrimination, “sex plus” discrimination, “sex stereotyping,” pregnancy-related issues, and compensation disparities based on neutral pay practices.

 Weil also represents Sterling in a separate matter commenced by the EEOC that alleges many of the same allegations as in Jock.
 In 2008, the EEOC issued a determination finding that Sterling subjected female employees working at its retail stores to a pattern or practice of sex discrimination by paying women less than men doing the same work, and denying women the same chance for promotion into salaried jobs.
 Later that year, the EEOC filed its own lawsuit against Sterling in federal court in Buffalo, NY, alleging a pattern or practice of gender discrimination in its pay and promotion decisions.
 The EEOC case seeks principally equitable remedies requiring the company to implement programmatic relief including the imposition and monitoring of programs and policies to eradicate the alleged discrimination.
-In March 2014, the US District Court for the Western District of New York granted Sterling’s motion for partial summary judgment, dismissing the EEOC’s claim of a nationwide pattern or practice of employment discrimination.
+Weil secured a major victory by obtaining a complete dismissal on the basis that the EEOC had failed to produce any evidence demonstrating that it had complied with its Title VII pre-suit obligation of conducting a nationwide investigation of Sterling’s employment practices.
+This decision was subsequently overturned by the Second Circuit, and Weil continues to litigate this matter.

 - We represented Merrill Lynch in a high-profile nationwide class action alleging that African-American financial advisors were discriminated against in every aspect of their employment.